hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 _Not something I think I could have worked out solo - an important reminder that sometimes, asking for help is the best thing to do!_

-Last key challenge of the day was where in the Review model, `createdBy` was an array:
+The last key challenge of the day was where in the Review model, `createdBy` was an array:

 ![createdBy field in Review model](public/readme/reviewModel.png)